Enabling Commonwealth citizens with British ancestry to work in the Isle of Man

 In this section

-A visa for citizens of Commonwealth countries with British ancestry who intend to work in the Isle of Man.
+A visa for Commonwealth citizens with British ancestry who intend to work in the Isle of Man.

-In order to qualify for the category, it may be necessary to conduct family history research and obtain official documents such as birth and marriage certificates.
-Kinley Legal can assist with these matters if any documents are still to be obtained.
-Applicants will need evidence they are planning to work in the Isle of Man, for instance a job offer, or if they intend to be self-employed, a business plan.
+In order to qualify for the route, you may need to conduct family history research and obtain official documents such as birth and marriage certificates.
+In many cases, Kinley Legal or our partner firms overseas can assist, if any documents are still to be obtained.

-For qualifying people, the British ancestry visa often represents an easier alternative than the Isle of Man Worker visa, because it is not necessary to have a job offer with a specified minimum salary before travelling.
+This ancestry route often represents an easier alternative to conventional immigration routes such as the Isle of Man Worker visa, because it is not necessary to have a job offer with a specified minimum salary before travelling.

 How good does my English need to be?